National Center for Faculty Development & Diversity (NCFDD) Institutional Membership

 Sign up for your UT Austin sponsored membership to gain access to the many free resources.
 Choose "The University of Texas at Austin" from the drop-down menu Select "Activate my Membership" Complete the registration form using your UT Austin email address Click "Activate Account" in the confirmation email

 UT Austin faculty members are encouraged to participate in NCFDD's Faculty Success Program.
 Participation in the program is open to all tenure-track and tenured faculty members who are active NCFDD members.
-The Office of the Executive Vice President and Provost is pleased to provide funding assistance for participation in the program on a matching fund basis through a nomination process to tenure-track faculty members who contribute to inclusiveness, equity, and diversity in their department and/or college/school.
+The Office of the Executive Vice President and Provost is pleased to provide funding assistance for participation in the program on a matching fund basis through a nomination process to tenure-track faculty members.

 Free Resources for Faculty, Post-docs, and Graduate Students

 - The weekly Monday Motivator